SAYS SHE "MURDERED MARSHALL FIELD, JR."

 |Marshall Field Jr.|

 "I aimed the gun at Field and told him to stand aside.
 The trigger must have been very finely set, for it pulled before I intended.
-Marshall Filed fell, mortally hurt.
-Alice, Field and I were the only ones in the room.
+Marshall Field fell, mortally hurt.
+Alice, Field, and I were the only ones in the room.

 Field said to me, 'Don't get excited.
 I won't tell.
-Call a cab quickly and get me out of this, and don't say anything.'
+Call a cab quickly, get me out of this, and don't say anything.
 I fainted.
-Things were reeling so that I could not stand, and the next I knew I was going away in a cab.
-Field was in another cab. he went to his home and I went to a small family hotel on the North Side.
+Things were reeling, so I could not stand, and the next I knew, I was going away in a cab.
+Field Jr. was in another cab. he went to his home, and I went to a small family hotel on the North Side.

 Then I went to New York.
-I stayed there until more money could come from the Field agent, and then went West, against their wishes.
+I stayed there until more money could come from the Field agent and went West, against their wishes.
 They insisted that I go abroad.

 The second theory ─ The official inquest concluded that Field had accidentally shot himself while cleaning his gun.
-Practically everyone saw this as an unlikely story from the start.
-This is what was reported to the media and published in all the newspapers of the time.
+Practically everyone saw this as an unlikely story from the start, which was reported to the media and published in all the newspapers of the time.

-A third theory ─ and possibly the most likely ─ is that, regardless of whether Field was at the Everleigh Club that evening or not, he was severely depressed and committed suicide in his bedroom.
-On the other hand, no suicide note was ever discovered, although it is possible that a note may have been suppressed by his powerful family to avoid embarrassment.
+A third theory ─ and possibly the most likely ─ is that, regardless of whether Field was at the Everleigh Club that evening, he was severely depressed and committed suicide in his bedroom.
+On the other hand, no suicide note was ever discovered, although it is possible that a letter may have been suppressed by his powerful family to avoid embarrassment.